isb-cgc/readthedocs/docs/source/sections/HowTos.rst

 ********************

-Welcome to our collection notebooks, demonstrating the powerful combination of BigData from the NCI cancer programs like TCGA, and powertools from Google.
+Welcome to our collection notebooks, demonstrating the powerful combination of BigData from the NCI cancer programs like TCGA, and cloud-power-tools from Google.

 Please let us know if you have an idea or a suggestion for a notebook!

-Notebooks are produced by:
+Provided by:

 - Kawther Abdilleh (kawther.abdilleh  ( ~ at ~ ) gdit (~ dot ~) com)

 - John Cornelius (john.cornelius ( ~ at ~ ) systemsbiology ( ~ dot ~ ) org)

-- John Cornelius (john.cornelius ( ~ at ~ ) systemsbiology ( ~ dot ~ ) org)
+- David L Gibbs  david.gibbs ( ~ at ~ ) systemsbiology ( ~ dot ~ ) org)

 - Sheila M Reynolds (sheila.reynolds ( ~ at ~ ) systemsbiology ( ~ dot ~ ) org)